ejayimperial/google-caja/changes/erights/first-class/trunk/src/js/com/google/caja/README.txt

                     squarefree shell, you can instead simply do "___.setLogFunc(print)".

-generics-cajita.js  Optional: Virtualls adds consensus extensions extensions.js       (like the static generic Array.slice()) to various
+generics-cajita.js  Optional: Virtually adds consensus extensions extensions.js       (like the static generic Array.slice()) to various
                     primordial objects.